CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: CoLadder

 \begin{enumerate} \item \textbf{[Add]} either a block as a sibling (same level) or child (sub-level) based on their intent (Fig.~\ref{fig:operations} ADD).
 After adding a block, the programmer can start entering their prompt to guide the system to generate code based on the current task structure in the prompt tree editor;

 \item \textbf{[Edit]} allows programmers to refine prompts when they want to modify specific code segments.
-This modification follows the hierarchical structure, meaning that when programmers edit a parent block encompassing multiple child blocks, the resulting changes affect all code segments within those child blocks, ensuring consistent updates across related sections.
-For instance, when programmers edit a parent block from \qt{train linear regression model} to \qt{train logistic regression model,} the code segments within the sub-task \qt{create mode} will also be updated to align with the new logistic regression model.
+This modification adheres to a hierarchical structure, so when programmers edit a parent block containing multiple child blocks, the changes apply uniformly to all code segments within those child blocks, ensuring consistency across related sections.

 \item \textbf{[Delete]} unneeded prompt blocks (e.g., parent blocks and all their children).
 Similar to the \textbf{[Edit]}, this operation will only affect a segment of the code and propagate the changes across the rest of the code to prevent errors.